sydneysegal/final/README.md

 5. Add a filter to column M ("year") and select only 2013 and 2014 (so that the spreadsheet only shows data from those two school years)
 6. **_Riverside (100% exemption at Applied Scholastics Academy in 2013), Sacramento (92.86% at Grace Family Christian School in 2014), Los Angeles (88.24% at The City School in 2013 and 86.67% at Maple Village Waldorf School in 2013), Alameda (86.96% at Berkeley Rose School in 2014), El Dorado (84.21% at Cedar Springs Waldorf School in 2014_**
     1. NOTE: All of the exemptions in question were based on beliefs/not for medical reasons, and all of the schools had less than 25 students
-7. copy pertussis cases data set into new sheet in the studentdata file
-8. use vlookup in column N for most pertussis cases in 2014 (school years overlap, which is why 2013 and 2014 school years would cover this time period)
-9. **_second answer here_**

 ### How did the total number of California kindergarten students with vaccine exemptions change over time, from 2000 to 2015?
 Personal belief exemptions?
 1. Use StudentData.csv in Google Sheets